 Our Wellbeing Vision and Policy

 Our mental health and well-being are paramount at all times but the Covid-19 pandemic has brought their importance to the forefront.
-Children and adults alike have all been affected by the events of the last year.
+Children and adults alike have all been affected by the events of the last couple of years.
 The mental health charity, Mind, noted that:

 Top Tips to Support Your Child’s Mental Health